ghidora77/GEE_Labs_Website/docs/Lab_03.md

 Map.addLayer(smoothed, trueColorVis, 'smoothed image');
 ```

-To make the image even smoother, try increasing the size of the neighborhood by increasing the pixel radius. to the human eye, the image is more blurry, but in many Machine Learning and Computer Vision algorithms, this process improves our output by reducing noise.
+To make the image even smoother, try increasing the size of the neighborhood by increasing the pixel radius. to the human eye, the image is blurrier, but in many Machine Learning and Computer Vision algorithms, this process improves our output by reducing noise.

 A Gaussian kernel can also be used for smoothing.
 Think of filtering with a Gaussian kernel as computing the weighted average in each pixel's neighborhood.